AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::CopyImage.md

     },
     "DestinationImageName": {
       "Type": "String",
-      "Description": "Name of the destination custom image.The name is a string of 2 to 128 characters.
+      "Description": "Name of the destination custom image.
+The name is a string of 2 to 128 characters.
 It must begin with an English or a Chinese character.
 It can contain A-Z, a-z, Chinese characters, numbers, periods (.), colons (:), underscores (_), and hyphens (-).
 Default value: null."
     }
   },
   "Resources": {